kpedro88/triton_container_example/README.md

 Do this only the first time you clone the repository.
 If you only want to use Singularity, you can skip the Docker setup (and vice versa).
+Docker commands may need to be prepended with `sudo`.

 WARNING: the Triton image is 8 GB.